Low-Cost Veggie Gardening Tips – Ways To Save Money In The Home Garden

 Repurposed Items To Tie Plants

-Cotton String – I have blackberry vines growing along the fence in the garden.
-And I use the heavy cotton string from a bag of cattle cubes to tie the vines along the fence.
+Cotton String – to tie blackberry vines growing along the fence in the garden.
+I use heavy cotton string from a bag of cattle feed.

 There are lots of ways to save money in your veggie garden.
 I use the cotton string from a feed sack to tie my blackberry vines to the fence. #TexasHomesteader

 Plastic Bag Strips – I’ve also used strips cut from plastic bags to tie my plants.
-The beauty of this is that since the plastic isn’t rigid, it gives a bit as the plant grows.
+Since the plastic isn’t rigid it gives a bit as the plant grows.

 Plastic ties for plants.
 Keep the cost of vegetable gardening low by thinking outside the box.
 Come see the various items we use to fill needs in the garden. #TexasHomesteader

-To identify herbs planted in my Edible Landscape I used rocks found on our property and a black paint pen.
-Then I marked the name of each herb on the rock – Basil, Sage, Oregano, Thyme, etc.
+To identify herbs planted in my Edible Landscape I marked the name of each herb – Basil, Sage, Oregano, Thyme, etc. – on rocks I found on our Homestead.

 Plant marker using painted rock.
 Keep the cost of vegetable gardening low by thinking outside the box.
 Come see the various items we use to fill needs in the garden. #TexasHomesteader